Guidebolt/knowledge/meta/general-principles.md

 React to unexpected events with versatile contingency plans.
 Recall your prepared plans as the situation evolves.

-## Principle of Complete Planning
+## Complete Planning

 Plan beyond the moment and forecast the full schedule of every step required to accomplish a major goal.
 A truly complete plan is a continuous line of real action mapped to every second of the present and future.

-## Principle of Continuous Risk
+## Continuous Risk

 Stay vigilant, as something can go wrong at any time.
 Risk is a persistent function of imperfect observation, imperfect logic, and inaccessible information.

-## Principle of Completion

-Finish what you start and don't start what you won't finish.

-Know what is and is not worth doing.

-Understand the scope of completion across steps, tasks, and projects.

-## Principle of Direct Evaluation

-See things for what they actually are.

-## Principle of Comparative Clarity
+## Comparative Clarity

+Understand your options by exploring alternatives.

-Analyze alternatives and understand your options.
-Sometimes it is easier to determine the better of two, than the sufficient greatness of one.
+Sometimes it is easier to determine the better of two than the quality of one.

-## Principle of Sampling
+## Sampling

 Try one before committing to more.

-## Principle of Batching
+## Batching

 Do many at once.

-Leverage economies of scale and accomplish many goals in one smooth sequence.
+Leverage economies of scale and divide fixed costs by many units produced.

+Accomplish many goals in one smooth sequence.

-## Principle of Clear Expectations
+## Clear Expectations

 Communicate what you want.

+Plan and agree to what should happen when something goes wrong, before something goes wrong.

-## Principle of First Excellence
+## First-Time Excellence

 Do it right the first time.

 Avoid the frustration and sunk cost of incurring even a single major problem.

-## Principle of Regular Action
+## Regular Action

 Build habits around important tasks.

-## Principle of Convenient Action
+## Convenient Action

 Set up your tasks to be easier to do and they are more likely to get done.

-## Principle of Steady Action
+## Steady Action

 Move cautiously to avoid unintended injuries and damage.

 Move slowly at first to signal your action to others for a noticeable timeframe.

-## Principle of Timed Action
+## Timed Action

 Act at the right time and in the right order.

-## Principle of Perfect Action
+## Perfect Action

 Strive to take the perfect action that equals the best possible life you can realistically experience from this moment onwards.